r-grandorder/tri-hermes/en/pages/Singularity/fuyuki.md

 feel free to ask Mash or myself anytime...Hmm?

 **Lev:**
-Come to think of it, what were you talking about with {(M) him /(F) her}, Mash?
+Come to think of it, what were you talking about with [♂ him /♀ her], Mash?
 That's not like you.
 Did you know each other before?

 **Mash:**
 No, I'd never met Senpai before.